nyrdh/AzeriteUI/README.md

 [ ![Become a Patreon](http://larsnorbergofficial.com/img/social-media-buttons-patreon-small.jpg) ](https://www.patreon.com/goldpawsstuff)

 This is a custom user interface suite for World of Warcraft, containing multiple full interfaces in a single addon.
 Coded and designed by Lars Norberg and Daniel Troconis.
+It works for both WoW Retail and WoW Classic, just choose the right version to download!

-From the 3.1 beta phase and onwards, theme switching has been enabled with the commands `/go azerite` and `/go legacy`, where they each represent the themes of AzeriteUI and GoldpawUI.
-Menu options will be added for this later.
+To switch between interface theme, use the commands `/go azerite` and `/go legacy`.
+This is a per character setting.

 ## **Motivate me!**
 If you like this addon or others I have made, and wish to see more, consider supporting my work by sending a donation with PayPal or pledging monthly on Patreon.
 Your support is what motivates me to share my addons with the world, develop them further and keep them updated!